 A caring environment for pupils to achieve their best

-We combine the benefits of single-sex and co-education.
-Boys and girls are taught separately for their academic studies, but mix freely at other times.
+Between the ages of 11 and 16 our pupils learn under the diamond model.
+This means that boys and girls are taught separately for their academic studies, but mix freely at other times.
 We do this because it works!
 When teaching is adapted to take into account gender differences during adolescence, the academic performance of all pupils improves.

 The school is large enough to offer a rich choice of specialist activity within an unusually flexible curriculum.
-To counter its size, we have a high quality system of pastoral care (recognised as outstanding in inspections) to ensure that your child always feels happy and ‘at home’.
-A generous teacher-pupil ratio (1:10 across the school), small class sizes (25 at most but in practice usually fewer), a discrete provision of separate space for each Year group, and an exuberant House system all contribute to a warm, friendly atmosphere that children really appreciate.
+We also offer a high quality of pastoral care to ensure that your child always feels happy and ‘at home’.
+A generous teacher-pupil ratio (1:10 across the school), small class sizes (25 at most but in practice usually fewer), a discrete provision of separate space for each year group, and an exuberant house system all contribute to a warm, friendly atmosphere that children really appreciate.

-Specifically, your child will belong to a small mixed form group, run by a tutor who meets the group at least twice a day.
+Each pupil belongs to a small mixed form group, run by a tutor who meets the group at least twice a day.
 This tutor will get to know your child well and will be your first and most informed point of contact with the school.
-All tutors are contactable by email, and will provide a rapid response to any questions and concerns from home.
+All tutors are contactable by email, and will provide a rapid response to any questions and concerns from parents.